American Barn Or Stables: What’s the Best Option For Your Horses?

 American barns are designed so horses live in close proximity.
 They can see, hear, and sometimes even touch each other through stall grids.
 This boosts social interaction.
 However, nervous horses might become stressed and anxious.

 Stables provide both personal space and social interaction.
 Overall, the stable block life is quieter and more private.

 However, the animals control how much engagement and stimulation they get.
 If they look out of the windows or talk grilles, they can see life go by and other horses.
 If they stay inside, they can enjoy some quiet time.
+This setup is especially great for nervous, shy, and territorial horses.

 Weather Protection